Code of Conduct

 - Physical contact and simulated physical contact (eg, textual descriptions like

 *backrub*) without consent or after a request to stop.

+- Threats of violence towards any individual, group, or society at large.

 - Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm.

 - Deliberate intimidation.